BMW picks two winners in urban-production architecture competition

 BMW has selected two winners for its urban-production architecture competition.
 Deciding to combine the best of their respective designs, architect practices OMA of Rotterdam and 3XN of Copenhagen came out on top.
 Working with the city of Munich, the aim of BMW’s competition was to realise future-ready urban production within the carmaker’s home plant.

 As part of its electric transformation and the ‘lean, green and digital’ approach of its iFactory, the Munich plant will gain new assembly and logistics halls as well as a new bodyshop.
-The underlying concepts behind the structural and production changes will be flexibility, efficiency, digitisation, and sustainability.
+The underlying concepts behind the structural and production changes will be flexibility, efficiency, digitalisation, and sustainability.
 All of this stands to benefit the production of the upcoming Neue Klasse (New Class) generation of vehicles.

 ‘The entire automotive industry is in the middle of a transformation to electromobility, in which digitalisation and circularity also have a key role to play,’ said Milan Nedeljković, BMW board member for production.
 ‘With the BMW iFactory, production at the BMW Group is offering a clear view into the automotive production of the future.
 Efficiency, sustainability and digitalisation will combine to create a unique manufacturing campus where people, production but also the residential and the industrial will coexist in symbiosis.’